 Exercise and Rehabilitation

 Your Exercise or rehabilitation will be based on evidence and is bespoke to your condition, abilities and lifestyle as no two people or injuries are the same.
-We will assess and then plan strategically the best form of rehabilitation or exercise for you.
+Firstly we will assess you and then plan strategically the best form of rehabilitation or exercise for you.
 You will be guided step by step passing your outcome measures to help restore normal function or sporting performance.
-With Stuart being a Personal Trainer, Sports Therapist, Pilates teacher and Physiotherapist you can be assured you get the highest level of expert care.
+The goal is to be able to recover to the level of activity you desire.
+This can be high-end sport or normal daily function.
+Your exercise may be low-level mobility work or it may incorporate strength work in the gym.
+This will all depend on your injury, imbalances and your recovery goals.
+For example, if you have back pain you may be doing some exercises that you relate to Pilates or Core stability or you may be doing some Plyometric or jumping drills if you are returning to running.
+With Stuart being a Personal Trainer, Sports Therapist, Pilates teacher and Physiotherapist you can be assured you get the highest level of expert care

-This is where video analysis is utilised to observe you walking, running, jumping, squatting or other movements that we have to assess to obtain accurate movement patterns and angles of dysfunctions.
+A biomechanical assessment is where we use video analysis to observe you walking, running, jumping, squatting or other movements that we have to assess to obtain accurate movement patterns and angles of dysfunctions.
+We can track your movement and trajectory to highlight technique and mechanical deficiencies that may be contributing to your injury or maybe a potential dysfunction.
+From this, we can observe techniques using overlay, side-by-side comparison and from different angles simultaneously and perform angle tracking.
 We then look at this together discussing your dysfunctions and can then plan your treatment and rehabilitation accordingly.
-This can be invaluable as through normal vision we can miss some small details or dysfunction that slow motion can observe.
+This format will help you be aware of your improper movements and easily understand your corrective protocol.
+Furthermore, we can then track your treatment progress over time, to increase the effectiveness of the rehab. this can be invaluable as through normal vision we can miss some small details or dysfunction that slow motion can observe.